sohang3112/iit-madras-web-mtech-ai/trimester1/DA5000W_Math_LinearAlgebra_Probability/README.md

 $$A x = b \quad \text{translates to} \quad x_1 \mathbf{a}_1 + x_2 \mathbf{a}_2 + \dots + x_n \mathbf{a}_n = \mathbf{b}.$$

     - *Order of Matrix* is $m \times n$ (rows, columns) - $m$ equations, $n$ unknowns (rectangular matrix).
 Becomes square matrix if $m = n$.
+    - *Singular* coefficient matrix is not invertible, so either no (all dont interesect at any common line, though 2 of them might - eg. triangle 3 arms dont interesct at single common point) or infinite solutions (all interesect at common points), depending on RHS $\mathbf{b}$.
 - [ ] Linear Algebra 1
 - [ ] Linear Algebra 2
 - [ ] Linear Algebra 3